 - Contact Page

-But, you don’t need to list out every meeting or the number of emails you plan to respond to.
-Of course, you want to get as clear as possible if your client anticipates wanting you on calls beyond the kickoff and creative review calls.
+But you don’t need to list out every meeting or the number of emails you plan to respond to.
+Of course, you want to keep in mind the steps of the project that will all account for your time.
+Those include the discovery call, the kickoff and creative review calls, and any final review.
+You want to get as clear as possible if your client anticipates wanting you on calls beyond what is considered the norm.
+You may want to address expectations during your discovery call.

 The one thing you may want to spell out is the number of revisions that are included in your rate.
 Our answer is always, “as many as it takes to get it right.”
 Your client is hiring you to deliver.
 As part of that, you want to make sure they’re thrilled with your work.